-In the Rule of St. Benedict, a sixth-century guide to Christian formation in community, some of the theme words are: roots, belonging, community, fulfillment, sharing, transforming, listening, silence—all imbued with a Christ-focus through prayer, worship, and Scripture.
+In the the Rule of St. Benedict, a sixth-century guide to Christian formation in community, some of the theme words are: roots, belonging, community, fulfillment, sharing, transforming, listening, silence—all imbued with a Christ-focus through prayer, worship, and Scripture.
 These are some of the same touchstones we too hold as we make our journey as followers of the Way of Christ.

 At Baptism in the Episcopal Church we are "sealed by the Holy Spirit (Eph.
 1:13) and marked as Christ's own forever."
 That is the beginning of our journey of Christian formation.
 Drawing from our Benedictine roots, we understand that to be a lifelong journey.